Jonathan Obika: International career

 Obika was called up to represent England in the Under 20 World Cup tournament hosted in Egypt from 24 September – 16 October 2009.
 Obika featured in the first two games against Ghana and Uruguay.

+Coaching career

+On 1 June 2024, a day after announcing his retirement from playing, Obika was announced as first team coach of Motherwell FC.

+Obika cited Motherwell manager Stuart Kettlewell as a "big part" of his decision to call time on his playing career and focus on coaching.

+"I just feel this is where I'm supposed to be," said Obika.
+"When reflecting back, I just knew this opportunity doesn't come around often under people you value and respect.
+I feel honoured.

+"When he [Kettlewell] first came in, just watching how he took over and across the 18 months seeing him work, he is someone you want to deliver for.
+I feel in this role I can deliver for him."

 Personal life

-Obika was born in Enfield, London and grew up in Edmonton.
+Obika was born in Enfield, London and grew up in Tottenham.
 He attended The Bishop Stopford's School in Enfield.
 He is of Nigerian descent and is the cousin of singer and former Fame Academy contestant Lemar.